 For adults, in Iowa and the U.S., the number of preventable bike accidents that occur every year is harrowing; consider these bicycle accident statistics for Iowa and the greater United States:

-According to the National Highway Traffic Safety Administration, there were 743 pedalcyclist fatalities in 2013.
-"Pedalcyclist" is the term coined by the National Highway Traffic Safety Administration to refer to both pedestrians and cyclists.
+According to the National Highway Traffic Safety Administration, there were 818 pedalcyclist fatalities in 2015 in the U.S. "Pedalcyclist" is the term coined by the National Highway Traffic Safety Administration to refer to both pedestrians and cyclists.
 These accidents comprised 2.3 percent of all fatal accidents in the country that year.

-In Iowa, there were 317 traffic fatalities in 2013, although only three of those deaths involved pedalcyclists.
-The small number of cyclists comprised 0.9 percent of traffic fatalities, putting Iowa way below the national average in terms of percentage of fatal pedalcyclist crashes.
+In Iowa, there were 320 traffic fatalities in 2015, although only five of those deaths involved pedalcyclists.
+The small number of cyclists comprised 1.6 percent of traffic fatalities, putting Iowa below the national average in terms of percentage of fatal pedalcyclist crashes.

 Improving Bicycle and Pedestrian Safety in Iowa

 The hope is to bring the number of bicycle and pedestrian fatalities to zero.
 With more areas in Iowa implementing the Complete Streets program, the state is well on its way to doing just that.

 Until that time, though, it’s important to understand your rights.
 For more free information, consult our bicycle/pedestrian accident library.
 To help you sort through the legal waters, file a claim for damages, and prove your injuries and harm, call an attorney.
 The bicycle and pedestrian lawyers at Walker, Billingsley & Bair, promise to serve you!
 Contact us online or call us at 888-435-9886 today.